-There are many common mistakes foreigners make while setting up a company in Indonesia.
-Some of them are because of lack of preparation, some of them due to knowingly trying to twist the law.
+There are many common mistakes foreigners make when they start to set up company in Indonesia.
+Some of them happen due to lack of preparation, some of them as a result of twisting the law.

-This article serves the purpose to help you avoid those mistakes and get your company up and running without unneeded delays.
+This article helps to avoid those mistakes and get your company up and running without unnecessary delays.

 The first question anyone setting up a company in Indonesia should ask themselves is: